Mohammad-dn/Reusable_resume/README.md

 ## Features

 - **Customizable Layout**: The layout of the resume can be easily customized to suit individual preferences and showcase personal information effectively.
-- **Responsive Design**: The application is designed to adapt to various screen sizes, ensuring optimal viewing experience across devices.
 - **Fork and Use**: Developers can fork this repository and use it as a template to create their own personalized resume application.

 ## Getting Started